weimingtom/onscripter-jh-q90/README.md

 # onscripter-jh-q90
 [WIP] My ONScripter-jh Q90 with MiyooCFW musl and NxHope port
+NxHope is the stock OS (official factory firmware), and stable.
+MiyooCFW musl version need to be installed manually, and not stable,
+I don't use uclibc version because uclibc gcc toolchains not provided.

 ## Ref
 * https://github.com/weimingtom/q90_playground